Fabio752/Decision_Trees/README.md

                     - validationAttrib: the attributes for the validation set.
                     - validationLabel: the labels for the validation set.
                     - aggressive: boolean (optional, default = false).
 Pruning aggressively means prune even when the accuracy after pruning stays the same.

         -  `visualise.py`:
-            -  <em>TreeVisualiser</em>: class that, upon initialisation, plots a image-based visualisation of a tree.
+            -  <em>TreeVisualiser</em>: a  class that, upon initialisation, plots a image-based visualisation of a tree.
                 - **\_\_init__**:
                     - decisionTreeClassifier: the decision tree to print.
                     - maxPlotDepth: int value to indicate the depth level on which to stop the printing (optional, default = None).
                     - compact: boolean (optional, default = false) that enables compact mode.
                     - filename: the name of the output file (optional, default = visualiser_output).
                     - format: the format of the output file (supports svg, jpg, png or pdf). (optional, default = svg).

     	-  `k_fold.py`:
+					- <em>k_fold_validator</em>: a  class that performs k-fold cross-validation given k and a dataset
+								- **\_\_init__**:
+									- dataset: the dataset, initialised using the path to the file
+									- k: the value of k
+								- **split_dataset**: this method splits the rows of the dataset into k different folds.
+It then generates two arrays (stored as member variables), one containing test indices and the other containing the corresponding train indices.
+This method takes no arguments.
+								- **perform_validation**: this method uses the previously generated arrays to train and test k different decision tree models.
+The accuracy of each model is stored as an element of an array (member variable).
+The method returns the average accuracy score of the k different models, as well as the standard deviation from that average score.
+This method takes no arguments.
+								- **test_best_model**: this method finds the model with the highest accuracy from the perform_validation function (by checking the saved accuracy scores) and tests it on the full test dataset.
+This method takes 1 argument:
+									- test_path: path to the full test set
+					- **plot_confusion_matrix**: uses matplotlib to plot a confusion matrix and save the figure.
+Takes 5 arguments:
+						- cm: the confusion matrix to plot
+						- target_names: names of the (ground truth) classes
+						- title: for the title of the plot, as well as the name to save the figure by
+						- cmap (optional, default = None): the colour map of the plot
+						- normalize (optional, default = False): boolean indicating whether or not to normalize the values of the confusion matrix along its rows

     - #### Non-required files
 		- `__main_eval_test.py` :
 			- The purpose of this file is to generate the confusion matrix, accuracy and calculate macro average recall, precision and f1 for each training.set.

 		- `__main_prune.py` :
 			- The purpose of this file is to determine unpruned and pruned accuracy 	on input datasets, number of nodes pruned (as well as number of parent leaves) and decreasing in the tree's max depth.